telangrocks/Shriaknt-Telang-/web-dashboard/VITE_SUPABASE_SETUP.md

 3. **Public Values**: The `VITE_SUPABASE_ANON_KEY` is the **anon/public** key, which is safe to expose in the browser.
 Never use the **service_role** key here.

+4. **Email Magic Link Redirect**: For email-based authentication, Supabase must know where to send users after they click the confirmation link.
+   - In the Supabase Dashboard, go to **Authentication → URL Configuration**.
+   - Set **Site URL** to your deployed dashboard URL (e.g., `https://dashboard.yourdomain.com`).
+   - Add `https://dashboard.yourdomain.com/auth/callback` (and the equivalent local URL, e.g., `http://localhost:3001/auth/callback`) to **Redirect URLs**.
+   - The web dashboard automatically passes this `/auth/callback` URL through `supabase.auth.signInWithOtp({ emailRedirectTo: ... })`, so the redirect must be allowed in Supabase.

 4. **Different from Backend**: These are **different** from the backend environment variables:
    - Backend uses: `SUPABASE_JWT_SECRET` (for verifying tokens)
    - Frontend uses: `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` (for client-side auth)